-A. Ages on our trips vary, but our programmes are particularly popular with first-time travellers in the 18-20 age bracket.
-We also have many travellers in their 20's and 30's and beyond.
+A. Ages on our trips vary, but our programmes are particularly popular with first-time travellers in their 18-20's.
+We also have many travellers in their 30's.
 Some of our trips have an age restriction, and you can find this out by looking at the programme information on our website, under 'minimum age and eligibility'.
 If you have any age-related questions then don't hesitate to contact us.

 A. Group sizes vary from trip to trip, ranging from small groups to larger tour groups.
 You can find out the group size for each individual programme page on our website.

 A. There will be plenty of opportunities to connect with other travellers.
 Many of our most popular programmes include access to a buddy list, so you can be in touch with the other travellers in your group before you go.
 Our Facebook destination pages are also a great place to make connections.
 Most of our trips include a welcome meeting when you arrive, where you'll get a chance to meet the rest of your group and start making friends right away.

 A. If your trip includes a trek or hike, then you will need to take sturdy trainers or hiking boots.
 Trainers will be sufficient for many of the treks on our trips, but if you are planning on tackling a serious hike (e.g. Everest or Mount Kilimanjaro) then we recommend you invest in a pair of proper hiking boots.
 Once you have booked a programme you will have access to a pre-departure kit list which advises you what to take on each trip.